 Here’s a list of my favorite travel and money apps to help you achieve your travel goals;

-Forums have been a lifesaver for us.
-These days it’s forums or FB groups we use.
-But I guarantee no matter what country you’re visiting there will be umpteen forums and groups with super helpful people willing to answer any and all questions.
+Forums & FB groups have been a lifesaver for us.
+No matter what country you’re visiting there are umpteen forums and groups with super helpful people willing to answer any and all questions.

 Meetups